jim-plus/llm-abliteration/README.md

 For Chinese models, you can also specify `--deccp` to add certain topics to the "harmful" set to be evaluated.

 The measurement script autodetects 4-bit and 8-bit BitsAndBytes models and will attempt to run on them.
+One can also specify `--quant 4bit` and `--quant 8bit` to force on-the-fly bitsandbytes quantization of full-weight models.
 However, subsequent ablation needs to be performed on full-weight models.

+To orthogonalize the refusal direction against the harmless direction during measurement, specify `--projected`; otherwise the result will correspond to conventional abliteration.

 ### Analyze resulting measurements, with optional charting